beyonk-adventures/svelte-calendar/README.md

 # svelte-calendar

+**THIS PROJECT IS ARCHIVED IN FAVOUR OF https://github.com/beyonk-adventures/svelte-datepicker**

 A small date picker built with Svelte 3.
 Demo available here: [demo page].

 This is a temporary fork of [https://github.com/6eDesign/svelte-calendar](https://github.com/6eDesign/svelte-calendar) so that people can use date-range and other unmerged PRs whilst the original maintainer is on hiatus.